Spider basics, body, behavior

 Close up of the large fangs of the Black Wishbone Spider, showing their vertical position.

-The fangs of the Black Wishbone Spider, Aname atra, are positioned vertically.
-(Steven Clark / Wiki; cc by-sa 2.5)
+The fangs of the Black Wishbone Spider, Aname atra, are positioned vertically (Steven Clark / Wiki; CC BY-SA 2.5)

 Fangs operate in one of two ways.
 Those of spiders in the infraorder Mygalomorphae point down and open and close vertically, in parallel.
 Spiders in the infraorder Araneomorphae have fangs that move transversely in a pincer-type action.